Back That Azz Up: Court ruling

 In Positive Black Talk, Inc. v.
 Cash Money Records, Inc. (2004), the United States Court of Appeals for the Fifth Circuit concluded that the song did not infringe the copyright of DJ Jubilee's song "Back That Ass Up".

 Remix

-In 2021, Juvenile released “Vaxx That Thang Up”, a remix whose lyrics encouraged vaccination for COVID-19.
+In 2021, Juvenile released "Vax That Thang Up", a remix whose lyrics encouraged vaccination for COVID-19.
 The song, also featuring Mannie Fresh and Mia X, was sponsored by Match Group's dating app BLK.
-"Vaxx That Thang Up" was released to mixed reactions.
-Juvenile responded to critics by claiming that his goal was not to force listeners to receive the vaccine, but instead that they "get educated on it, and make the right decision.”
+"Vax That Thang Up" was released to mixed reactions.
+Juvenile responded to critics by claiming that his goal was not to force listeners to receive the vaccine, but instead that they "get educated on it, and make the right decision".

-In popular culture

-The clean version of the song was first featured in the 2001 animated/live action hybrid film Osmosis Jones.